Bofta/SailerApplication/README.md

-A Desktop Application that i made as a university project in Java/JavaFx and SQL to manage a Yacht club which is divised in Admin and User panel.
+Brief introduction for the project : <br> A Desktop Application that i made as a university project in ** Java/JavaFx and SQL** to manage a Yacht club which is divised in Admin and User panel.
 <br>
 Admin can manage all the informations riguarding the users through the admin panel while the user can add/own/sell yachts with his available credit/money.
 The app contains :